-Q: Who can be a member of the Catholic community in Oakwood, GA?
+Q: Who can be a member of Saint Margaret of Scotland Catholic Church in Oakwood, GA?

 A: Any Catholic looking for a parish home or anyone looking to become Catholic.

-A: The Oakwood Catholic Community is in The Personal Ordinariate of the Chair of Saint Peter (POCSP), a non-geographical diocese whose Cathedral, Our Lady of Walsingham, is located in Houston, Texas.
+A: Saint Margaret of Scotland Catholic Church is in The Personal Ordinariate of the Chair of Saint Peter (POCSP), a non-geographical diocese whose Cathedral, Our Lady of Walsingham, is located in Houston, Texas.

 Q: What is The Ordinariate?

 A: Our diocese was created by Pope Benedict XVI in the document Anglicanorum Coetibus.
 It was created to help former Anglicans become Roman Catholic but our diocese also has a mission to share its particular liturgical, pastoral, and spiritual tradition with all Catholics.

 A: Yes, the Pope created The Ordinariate.
 It is part of the Roman/Latin Rite.